 The President of the National Assembly represents the Assembly on the international scene and oversees its interparliamentary relations.
 He or she is seconded by Members from all the parliamentary groups, who make up the 13 branches or delegations operating in the field of interparliamentary relations.

 Activities are planned and carried out under the auspices of a steering committee composed of the President and a number of Members.
-Each branch or delegation is assigned an adviser from the Interparliamentary and International Relations Directorate, who acts as administrative secretary.
+Each branch or delegation is assigned an adviser from the Interparliamentary Relations, International Relations and Protocol Directorate, who acts as administrative secretary.